thegeeklab/hugo-geekblog/exampleSite/content/posts/usage/configuration.md

   # bright spots while using the dark mode.
   geekblogDarkModeDim = false

+  # (Optional, default true) Display a "Back to top" link in the site footer.
+  geekblogBackToTop = true

   # (Optional, default none) Adds a "Hosted on <provider>" line to the footer.
   # Could be used if you want to give credits to your hosting provider.
   [params.geekblogHostedOn]